 Q. Where else in the world can I find Open House events?

+A. Open House now takes place in over 30 cities around the world.
 See www.openhouseworldwide.org for the full up to date list of participating cities

 Q. How can I get my building or event involved in Open House?